Raz18/kanboard-automation/README.md

 **Page Object Model** (`/pages`): This layer abstracts the UI components.
 Each page in the Kanboard application (e.g., LoginPage, DashboardPage) is represented by a class.
 These classes encapsulate the locators and the methods to interact with the elements on that page.
 This design makes tests resilient to UI changes; if a locator changes, the update is only required in one place.

 **Utilities** (`/utils`): This layer contains reusable helper modules that are not specific to any single page, such as:
-- `db_validator.py`: Handles all direct SQL interactions for data validation.
 - `logger.py`: Provides a centralized logging setup.
-- `test_data.py`: Generates unique data for tests to ensure they are independent.

 **Configuration** (`/config` & `.env`): Manages all external configuration parameters, such as URLs, credentials, and test execution settings (e.g., headless mode).
 This separation allows for easy modification of settings without changing the test code.